LLNL/ctm/README.md

   these classes is to parse and manage CTM datasets in multiple programming languages.
 * `examples`: contains example datasets in CTM JSON format.

+## Task to complete before sending for code review

+* **Add additional parameters for PF/OPF to RTS-GMLC system.**
+* Add RTS unit commitment cases with solutions from EGRET.
+* Update and port EGRET interface.
+* Create HTTP documentation using: https://coveooss.github.io/json-schema-for-humans/
+* Create MD files with explanations in each folder.

+These tasks need to be completed by 2024-04-12.
+Then, write report for IEEE.

 ## Author
 Ignacio Aravena, aravenasolis1@llnl.gov.